gregoraitken23/PurpleBricksTask/README.md

 This small app allows user to create, edit, complete and delete tasks in a responsive and modularily created app.
 Due to the simplicity I have I not used Redux but instead used reacts built in state management..

-the components have been seperated into Atoms, Molecules & Organisms based on the their function and implementation.
+The components have been seperated into Atoms, Molecules & Organisms based on the their function and implementation.

 ![image](https://github.com/gregoraitken23/PurpleBricksTask/assets/80417382/cd77b08c-facb-4806-ad08-4df75531283e)